athom/blackfriday-online/README.md

 blackfriday-online
 ==================

-a simple online server host on gae to make babelmark2 support blackfriday
+This is a simple online server to make babelmark2 support blackfriday.

+It is hosted on [gae](http://basingser.appspot.com).